 Launch Sales Assist and Fulfillment Solutions

-Black Friday is about offering discounts on the products your customers are looking for.
+A Black Friday strategy for retailers is about offering discounts on the products your customers are looking for.
 However, with drastically discounted prices, you may run out of stock before you know it.
 Enter the iQmetrix solution, Dropship.
 Also known as a fulfillment solution, Dropship allows you to send items from a vendor or fulfillment location directly to your customer’s doorstep, allowing you to “save the sale” by offering products you don’t have in stock.
 Paired with Endless Aisle, which is a virtual catalog of available items beyond what’s in-stock, creates the building blocks on an omnichannel shopping experience.
 The last thing you want on Black Friday is to turn away a potential paying customer due to out of stock items.

 For every core product you offer, consider offering compatible products to boost your revenue in-store like selling a phone case with a new cell phone sale.
-For selling compatible products, sales assistance tools— like Endless Aisle and Dropship—allows your salespeople to upsell on compatible products and minimize the friction on the delivery service.
+For selling compatible products, sales assistance tools— like Endless Aisle and Dropship — allows your salespeople to upsell on compatible products and minimize the friction on the delivery service.
 Prior to Black Friday, launch Dropship paired with Endless Aisle to ensure you can offer exactly what your customer wants when they want it, and see your sales skyrocket with ease.

 You’re Ready for the Holidays!

 It’s time to take in the energy from the influx of satisfied customers.
 Afterward, treat yourself to a well-earned break spent with friends and family.